j9t/little-books/manuscript/html-css-frameworks.md

 One of the most severe issues is lack of discipline.
 For the user, this most commonly means not using frameworks as intended and violating the two ground rules (following documentation and not overwriting framework code).
 For the developer, this usually means becoming sloppy with quality standards, the prototype, or documentation.
 The result is the same: sabotage, just from opposite sides of the table.

 The solution is not easy to come by.
-Users of external frameworks are free to do what they want anyway; they may not even notice that an external framework is very difficult to ride in the first place.
+Users of external frameworks are free to do what they want anyway; they may not even notice that an external framework is difficult to ride in the first place.
 It’s a bit easier internally, where rules can be established, communicated, and enforced.
 Personally, while I have observed many issues in practice, I haven’t found a cure for this one yet.
 People are just very creative, and watching how frameworks end up being used is like looking right into the face of human nature (and Murphy’s Law).

 ### Lack of a Prototype

-Not having a prototype is an equally critical problem, for all their benefits.
+Not having a prototype is an equally critical problem, for all its benefits.
 Apart from the fact that framework development is so much harder without a contained environment, maintenance complexity increases by the minute if there is no prototype.
 A framework without a prototype is essentially freewheeling, out of control.
-As suggested earlier, a mere collection of static pages—as long as it’s complete, current, and realistic—does help.
+As suggested earlier, a mere collection of static pages—as long as feature-complete, current, and realistic—helps.

 ### Lack of Maintenance

-If we do not maintain (or stop to maintain), outside of major structural changes or prolonged resource shortages, we miss great opportunities.
-In the case of external frameworks, it can damage the reputation of those providing the framework.
-In the case of internal frameworks, it can mean giving up control over the framework-managed docs and apps, and thus slowly being forced into a costly, full-blown relaunch.
+Outside of major structural changes or prolonged resource shortages, if we do not maintain (or if we stop to maintain), we miss great opportunities.
+In the case of external frameworks, this can damage the reputation of those providing the framework.
+In the case of internal frameworks, it can mean giving up control over the framework-managed docs and apps, and slowly being forced into a costly, full-blown relaunch.

 Maintenance doesn’t mean we should continuously _change_ a framework—that may even be hurtful, especially for external frameworks because of the nuisance it creates.
-Rather, we should regularly monitor, test, and tweak the framework to keep it current.
+Rather, we should regularly monitor, test, and tweak the framework to keep it up-to-date.
 Such care pays off in many ways, be it because it reduces the need for more drastic changes (relaunches, which are pricey) or because everyone’s staying in touch and familiar with the framework.

 I> ### A Vision of Web Development
 I>
 I> There is one thing every web developer should aspire to: writing the most minimal, semantically appropriate, valid HTML, and then never changing it.
 “Never” not in a sense of denial and refusal, since structural changes can always require modifications, but in the sense of a guiding light.
 The idea of minimal, semantically appropriate, valid markup brings the most out of us as web developers.
 It leads us not only to supreme markup quality, but pushes us to acquire and exhibit bigger powers in our style sheets and scripts.
 I>
-I> The vision is one of highest efficiency, to handle presentational changes only through CSS updates and behavioral ones only through JavaScript updates.
+I> The vision is one of highest efficiency, to handle presentational changes only through CSS and behavioral ones only through JavaScript updates.
 Writing HTML, design-agnostic as it should be, has always been underestimated; it’s the hardest to write well.

 ### Lack of Accuracy

 An assumption we’ve made thus far is that what our frameworks do is accurate—that is, that they match the underlying needs and designs.
-That latter part can be a potential source of error if the frameworks we coded or found ourselves using don’t match the specs our designer friends sent us (if we’re not the designers ourselves).
-This can lead to all kinds of issues: from not being able to accommodate the original plan (no use for our external framework) to needing structural changes (ouch) to asking the designer folks to rationalize and Photoshop the differences away instead of fixing the framework.
+That latter part can be a source of error if the frameworks we coded or use don’t match the specs our designer friends sent us (if we’re not the designers ourselves).
+This can lead to all kinds of issues: from not being able to accommodate the original plan (no use for our external framework) to needing structural changes (ouch) to asking the designer folks to rationalize and photoshop the differences away instead of fixing the framework.
 We need to watch out for design and style guide divergence.

 ### Lack of Guts

 The last big issue is to not have what it takes—even if that’s manager support—to pull the plug.
 Clinging on to something that’s not relevant anymore.
 Something that’s not used anymore.
 That’s used wrong.
 That’s a construction ruin.
 That can’t be maintained or extended.
 Something like that.

 Sticking with a broken framework, a failed one, or perhaps a glorious one that has just reached the end of its lifetime can be a challenge.
 When that happens to us, we need to get over it.
-As professionals, we have big goals and we want our code to last—but sometimes we fail, and then we need to…suck it up.
+As professionals, we have big goals and we want our code to last—but sometimes we fail, and then we need to… suck it up.

 Fortunately, there’s always more code to write.
 The next framework—or style sheet, or script—is already waiting for us.

 ## Summary

 Frameworks are deceptive.
 They seem easy.
 They look like a pretty isolated special topic.
-And now we’ve seen how common and complicated they are, like a not-entirely-small meteoroid that passes every single planetary object in our web development solar system.
+And now we’ve seen how common and complicated they are, like a meteoroid that passes every single planetary object in our web development solar system.
 Frameworks are not trivial.
-If I may distract from the speed with which I typed this down, with brevity as an excuse goal, then any question still open is due to that very fact that they’re not.
+If I may distract from the speed with which I typed this down, with brevity as an ~~excuse~~ goal, then any question still open is due to the fact that they’re not.

 But I want to recap.
 Professional web development is about quality.
 Quality is not easy to define, but one part of it is tailored code.
 External frameworks without customization options are impossible for users to tailor, and a pain for developers.
 Internal frameworks are much easier to handle and generally the way to go.
 Good frameworks aim for the highest quality—to be tailored, usable, and extensible.
 Framework users should follow the documentation and not overwrite framework code.
 Framework developers should have principles, a prototype, quality management tools, a maintenance plan, and healthy interest in documentation.
 And still, things can go wrong.